 M.A.
-IN COUNSELING WITH ART THERAPY SPECIALIZATION
+IN COUNSELING WITH MENTAL HEALTH COUNSELING/ ART THERAPY SPECIALIZATION

-The M.A. in Counseling with Art Therapy Specialization is a rigorous 63-credit interdisciplinary program that prepares students to effectively function as mental health counselors and art therapists in a variety of human service settings.
-The program integrates the practice of art therapy within the counseling model, reflected in educational philosophy, course reading and course content.
-The art therapy specialization is designed in accordance with the standards established by the American Art Therapy Association (AATA) and the Council for Accreditation of Counseling and Related Programs (CACREP) for Clinical Mental Health Counselors.
-This program is approved by the American Art Therapy Association and meets educational requirements for registration as an art therapist with the completion of an additional 1000 supervised clinical hours.
-The program also meets educational requirements for licensure as a Professional Counselor in many states.
-Since counseling requirements differ from state to state, potential applicants are advised to contact their state licensing boards for requirements.
+The M.A. in Counseling with Mental Health Counseling/Art Therapy Specialization is a uniquely designed 63-credit interdisciplinary program that prepares students to effectively function as mental heath counselors and art therapists in a variety of human service settings.
+The program integrates the practice of art therapy within the mental health counseling model, reflected in educational philosophy, course readings and course content.
+The program is approved by the American Art Therapy Association and meets educational requirements for registration as an art therapist.
+The program also meets educational requirements to become a Licensed Professional Counselor in New Jersey and is approved by the New Jersey Professional Counselor Examiners Committee.
+Since requirements for counseling licensure differ from state to state, potential applicants from outside New Jersey are advised to contact their state licensing boards for requirements.

-Graduate art therapy courses at Caldwell College are a combination of didactic and experiential teaching methods, blending theory and practice.
+Graduate mental health counseling and art therapy courses at Caldwell College are a combination of didactic and experiential teaching methods, blending theory and practice.
 Successful completion of this program includes the requirement that students pass written and oral comprehensive examinations in addition to the prescribed course work and practica/internship requirements.

-- A completed application (on paper or online) - A minimum undergraduate GPA of 3.2 - Bachelor's-level course work in psychology, accruing at least 15 credits, including Psychological Statistics, Experimental Psychology, Psychopathology, Human Development and either of the following: General Psychology or Personality Theory with at least a C in each - Official undergraduate/graduate transcripts - GRE or the Miller Analogies Test (MAT) are optional - Writing sample: In lieu of the statement of objectives on the application, submit a research-based paper of 5-10 pages that was previously submitted in an undergraduate psychology, graduate counseling or art therapy course.
-APA style preferred.
-At the coordinator's discretion, other subject matter and/or formatting may be considered if the candidate has limited psychology coursework. - 18 credits in studio art course, including course work in drawing, painting, and three dimensional work - Art portfolio of 10-15 pieces, slides, or digital copies evidencing proficiency in different media - Two letters of recommendation for graduate study, preferably from former professors or current employer - Personal Interview
+- A completed application (on paper or online) - A minimum undergraduate GPA of 3.2 - 15 credits in Psychology including Psychological Statistics, Experimental Psychology, Psychopathology, Human Development and either General Psychology OR Personality Theory with at least a C in each - 18 credits in studio art including drawing, painting, and three-dimensional work with at least a C in each - Official undergraduate/graduate transcripts - Writing sample: In lieu of the statement of objectives on the application, submit a research-based paper of 5-10 pages that was previously submitted in an undergraduate psychology, graduate counseling or art therapy course.
+APA style preferred. - Art portfolio of 10-15 pieces, slides, or digital copies evidencing proficiency in different media - Two letters of recommendation, preferably from former professors or current employer - Personal Interview